IslandViewPTA/islandview-pta-site/content/news/2019-10-newsletter.md

 When shopping, kindly select items that are seasonal in theme--think "festive winter"--so as to appeal to the widest range of bidders!

+(Note: ASF and the Celebrate the Season event are not district sponsored or endorsed.)

 ## Anacortes School District Volunteer Background check

 _DON'T FORGET!_